Podcast Guest Marshall Lyles on reFRAMED

 Read More

-Gladney University,
+Topics: Gladney University, Education, reFRAMED Podcast

 We give the children we advocate for advocacy names for privacy purposes.
 While the names are significant to the children, they do hold some level of meaning to us since thats how we refer to the children we advocate for.
 This morning I needed a name for a little girl and saw that the meaning of her Chinese name is light.
 So I did a quick Google search and found a list of names meaning light.
 I ended up choosing Ciana for her.
 I have never heard it before, but I just loved it!
 I think it fits her.